Up your Web3 game

 This one is quite descriptive.
 It basically says that if you don’t own your private keys, you don’t own the crypto associated with it.

 With a personal, digital wallet, you get full ownership of your crypto but still run the risk of getting hacked.
-The best way to protect your assets and simultaneously have full ownership is with a hardware wallet like the Ledger Nano X or Ledger Nano S.
+The best way to protect your assets and simultaneously have full ownership is with hardware wallet like the Ledger Nano S Plus, Ledger Nano X, Ledger Flex, or Ledger Stax

-Ledger Nano products are the only hardware wallets independently certified on the market and they come with Ledger Live, a software that enables you to easily manage your assets from your desktop or mobile while your private keys are secured offline.
+Ledger devices are the only hardware wallets independently certified on the market and they come with Ledger Live, a software that enables you to easily manage your assets from your desktop or mobile while your private keys are secured offline.

 “Do you still want to join me on that new exchange?”, “Not really, no… I want to have full control over my crypto.
 You know what they say – not your keys, not your crypto!.”